Perturbative QCD fitting of KEDR and BESIII $e^+e^-$ data for R(s) and $\alpha_s$ determination: Theory related setup

-Their influence to the change of the asymptotic structure of the perturbative expansion series for the Euclidean D-function after analytical continuation to the Minkowski region was considered in Ref.\cite{Kataev:1995vh} and in the later on works of Refs.\cite{Bakulev:2010gm,Nesterenko:2017wpb,AlamKhan:2023dms}.
-From the mathematical point of view the effects of these terms were studied in Ref.\cite{Gracia:2023qdy}.
-They can be summed up using either the proposed for study of the semi-hadronic $\tau$-lepton total decay width contour-improved perturbation theory (CIPT) \cite{Pivovarov:1991rh,LeDiberder:1992jjr}, or by theoretically equivalent to it analytical perturbation theory (APT) developed in Refs.\cite{Shirkov:1997wi,Shirkov:2006gv} .
+Their influence on the change of the asymptotic structure of the perturbative expansion series for the Euclidean Adler $D$-function of Eq.(\ref{relations}) after analytical continuation to the Minkowski region was considered in Ref.\cite{Kataev:1995vh} and later in Refs.\cite{Bakulev:2010gm,Nesterenko:2017wpb,AlamKhan:2023dms}.
+From a mathematical point of view, the effects of these terms were studied in Ref.\cite{Gracia:2023qdy}.
+They can be summed up using either the contour-improved perturbation theory (CIPT) \cite{Pivovarov:1991rh,LeDiberder:1992jjr}, or theoretically equivalent to it analytical perturbation theory (APT) developed in Refs.\cite{Shirkov:1997wi,Shirkov:2006gv} .

-In what follows we will use the language of the fixed order perturbation theory, which presumes the existence of the unique expansion parameter $\alpha_s$ in the following $\rm{\overline{MS}}$-scheme perturbation theory series in Euclidean and Minkowski regions:
+In what follows, we will use the language of the fixed order perturbation theory, which presumes the existence of the unique expansion parameter $\alpha_s$ in the following $\rm{\overline{MS}}$-scheme perturbation theory series in the Euclidean and Minkowski regions:

-Notice the change of signs in the corresponding coefficients starting from the $O(a_s^3)$ level up to at least $O(a_s^5)$ terms after taking into account effects of analytical continuation.
-The corresponding truncated massless expressions will be used in the process of fits of the concrete experimental data with the aims of defining first the values of the parameter $\Lambda_{\rm{\overline{MS}}}^{(f=3)}$ and then the related values $\alpha_s(m_{\tau})$ fixed at the typical to the case of considerations of low energy region with $f=3$ flavors of active quarks $\tau$-lepton mass scale.
+Notice the change of signs in the corresponding coefficients starting from the $O(a_s^3)$ level up to at least $O(a_s^5)$ terms after taking into account the effects of analytical continuation.
+The corresponding truncated massless expressions will be used in the process of fits of the concrete experimental data with the aims of defining first the values of the parameter $\Lambda_{\rm{\overline{MS}}}^{(f=3)}$ and then the related $\alpha_s(m_{\tau})$ values.

-To get the related $\alpha_s(M_Z)$ values we will first determine the values of $\Lambda_{\rm{\overline{MS}}}^{(f=5)}$ by transforming the obtained from the fits results for $\Lambda_{\rm{\overline{MS}}}^{(f=3)}$ to the world with $f=5$ numbers of active flavors.
-This will be done by passing thresholds of production in the $e^+e^-$ annihilation into hadrons of thresholds of productions of pairs of $c$ and $b$ quarks, fixed by masses of real related mesons with th masses $M_{D^0`meson}=1.86$ GeV and $M_{B_c~meson}=5.28$ GeV.
-This will be done in every order of perturbation theory by the subsequent application of the used in the process of the performed in Ref.\cite{Kataev:2001kk} determination of $\alpha_s(M_Z)$ value from the neutrino-nucleon deep inelastic scattering Tevatron data following expression
+To get the related $\alpha_s(M_Z)$ values, we first determine the values of $\Lambda_{\rm{\overline{MS}}}^{(f=5)}$ by transforming the results for $\Lambda_{\rm{\overline{MS}}}^{(f=3)}$ , obtained from the fits, to the world with $f=5$ numbers of active flavours.
+This will be carried out by passing the thresholds of production in the $e^+e^-$ annihilation into hadrons process of thresholds of the productions of pairs of $c$ and $b$ quarks, fixed by the masses of the related mesons $M_{D^0}=1.86$ GeV and $M_{B}=5.28$ GeV.
+This will be done successively in every order of perturbation theory , based on the results of the analysis carried out in \cite{Kataev:2001kk}, in accordance with the formulas given below